An Overview of Infrastructure and Economic Development in India

 For the basic development of the most basic goods in the economy, it is required as it does not help in the direct production of any goods or services but it does help in the facilitation of the various goods and services in different sectors of the economy ie. the primary, secondary and tertiary sectors.
 It is a fact that the level of economic development is dependent on the infrastructure development of the country.
 If we are to look at the most developed countries in the world it is easily seen that there is a tremendous amount of growth in terms of economic and social infrastructure.

 With communication and transport, there has been revolutionary progress in these countries.
 The financial sector in these countries is also doing well because of the best planned and organized banking and insurance.
 In terms of technology and science, there is a tremendous amount of progress as well.
-But in counties as India, we do not have such high standards of qualitative infrastructure and because of this, the level of economic development is slow and low.
+But in counties like India, we do not have such high standards of qualitative infrastructure and because of this, the level of economic development is slow and low.

 Infrastructure in Indian Economy